1. Home

 Getting Involved in the DC Pride Festival

-At this year’s DC Pride Festival, medical students from the Hoya Clinic and the Hoya Medical Pride Alliance offered free blood pressure and blood glucose screenings to the hundreds of thousands of people who attended the annual event.
+At this year’s DC Pride Festival, medical students from the Hoya Clinic and the Hoya Medical Pride Alliance offered free blood pressure and blood glucose screenings to the thousands of people who attended the annual event.

 A Testimonial